-- Pre-trade disclosure of charges – Your advisor or dealer must tell you the charges you will have to pay when purchasing or selling investments.
+- Pre-trade disclosure of charges – Your firm must tell you the charges you will have to pay when purchasing or selling investments.

 - Trade confirmationTrade confirmation You receive a trade confirmation after you buy or sell an investment with the investment name, fees and commissions.+ read full definition disclosure for debtDebt Money that you have borrowed.
-You must repay the loan, with interest, by a set date.+ read full definition security transactions – Your advisor or dealer must tell you the payments they have received from debt security transactions.
+You must repay the loan, with interest, by a set date.+ read full definition security transactions – Your firm must tell you the payments they have received from debt security transactions.